pearstopher/445_project/README.md

 Before running the main program, you will need to generate the first dataset of WAV files containing sine and square waves.
-The generation script is located in the `audio` directory - just run this command fromm the main directory.
+The generation script is located in the `audio` directory - just run this command from the main directory.

 ```shell
 python audio/generate.py